 sudo swapon /swapfile

-to make the swap persistent.
+- Add it to /etc/fstabto make the swap persistent.

 4. Improve Caching

-- Use caching tools like
+- Use caching tools like RedisorMemcachedto reduce memory usage.

-to reduce memory usage. - Enable caching modules in web servers, such as
+- Enable caching modules in web servers, such as mod_expiresormod_cache.

-sync; echo 3 > /proc/sys/vm/drop_caches
+- Clear unnecessary cache with: sync; echo 3 > /proc/sys/vm/drop_caches

 Related Articles